-IRS Begins Employment Tax AuditsAdded by Hawley Troxell in Business Law, News on February 1, 2010
+IRS Begins Employment Tax AuditsAdded by Hawley Troxell in Articles & Publications, Tax Law on February 1, 2010

 The IRS is extending its National Research Program (NRP) to investigate tax compliance related to employment taxes.
 This month the IRS is commencing a three-year project to conduct detailed employment tax audits of 6,000 randomly selected U.S. Companies.
 One of the objectives of this project is to provide an updated estimate of the amount that employment tax non-compliance contributes to the “tax gap.”
 This gap is the difference between the tax that taxpayers should pay and what they actually pay on a timely basis.
 The most recent estimate by the IRS of the size of the tax gap was $345 billion for tax year 2001, of which approximately $15 billion was attributed to FICA and unemployment tax issues.